aunum/arc/docs/functions.md

 # Functions

-Arc also offers a simple means of executing python functions on kubernetes
+Arc also offers a simple means of executing python functions on Kubernetes

 ```python
 from arc.kube.run import pod